-I am not endorsing either one but simply suggesting that they may be a place to start to gather information.
+I am not endorsing either one but simply suggesting that they may be a place to start gathering information.
 I listed them here because I have had a positive interaction with them.
 However, that does not mean they would necessarily be the right one for you.

 1. Mid Atlantic IRA, LLC Frederick MD 240-575-3880 or 800-607-0145 www.midatlanticira.com My relationship?
 I have an account with Mid Atlantic

 2. Equity Trust Westlake OH 855-233-4382 www.trustetc.com My relationship?
-I have attended one of their 3 day seminars.
+I have attended one of their 3-day seminars.
 It was a weekend packed with solid speakers and tons of useful information.
-It is open the the public and if you have serious interest in the topic or want to become an active investor, watch their website for the next conference.
+It is open to the public and if you have a serious interest in the topic or want to become an active investor, watch their website for the next conference.
 It is well worth attending.

 The first question folks often have is whether or not investing in real estate inside a SDIRA is legal.
 It is if done properly.
 Here is an excerpt from the IRS.gov website.
 The link to the page is here

 What types of investments can I make with my IRA?